J0hn-B/J0hn-B/README.md

 # Hello

-In the daylight i help companies with their Cloud Native and Digital Transformation journey,

-translating complexity into scalable solutions.
+In the daylight i help companies with their Cloud Native and Digital Transformation journey translating complexity into scalable solutions.

 I value the power and beauty of code over memorization.